workindia/Applozic-Android-SDK/INTEGRATION-DOC.md

 #### Step 4: Push Notification Setup

+For push notifications, you must have a Firebase account.
+Signup to https://console.firebase.google.com/ and create your application and generate push notification services file.

 ***Go to Applozic Dashboard, Edit Application -> Push Notification -> Android -> GCM/FCM Server Key.***